VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+10-09-2025<br>
+- Vertigo took a toll, feeling better with 'Epley Manuever' and medication.
+- Agreed to a speaking engagement at SAEC on 'Reverse Engineeing - Understanding how systems work'.

 09-09-2025<br>
 - A lot of support is coming in, thankfull to all the well wishers
 - Video editor a student working part-time came back, that he cant help with animations.